siobhanlgorman/After-the-Party/README.md

 ![alt-text](assets/images/screen2.png)

-* Further on in the game the player chooses another item from the box where the original 'rope' has been removed as shown here:
+* Further on in the game the player chooses another item from the box where the first choice has been removed.
+This shows 'rope' has been removed as selected above:

 ![alt-text](assets/images/screen5.png)